Costas is co-head of Gilbert + Tobin’s Corporate Advisory group.

 - ARA Group on its unsolicited proportional takeover bid for the $2.3 billion Cromwell Property Group.

-- MoneyMe on its initial public offering and ASX listing.
+- MoneyMe on its IPO and ASX listing.

 - Ruralco on its $470 million acquisition by Nutrien Ltd by scheme of arrangement.